 It was in the early 1990s that Ralf visited the cedar with Mary Jewell and friend Neva Hohn.
 They made several treks to the forest, and enjoyed them well.
-Time, though, moved forward, and as the century turned, the Lower Seymour Conservation Reserve, as it is now known, eventually made plans to build the Seymour Valley Trailway above the old Seymour Mainline.
-There were upgrades slated for the Seymour Dam, and a need to give recreational users a safe way to access the valley.
+Time moved forward, and as the century turned, the Lower Seymour Conservation Reserve, as it is now known, eventually made plans to build the Seymour Valley Trailway above the old Seymour Mainline.
+There were upgrades slated for the Seymour Dam, and a need to give recreational users a safer way to access the valley.
 Unfortunately, when they were building the new route, the contractors decided the tree was an impending hazard and that it had to be felled.
 Another version of events was that one of the crews had an accident and damaged the tree beyond repair, though I have never substantiated that story.
 In any event, the Mary Jewell Cedar finally met its maker.

 Does my story end here?
-Well no, of course it doesn’t!
-You see, roughly where the Seymour Valley Trailway road crosses the 4 km mark the rest of the trees still remain.
-If you look closely, after climbing a steep bank, you may find tattered remnants of 25 year old flagging tape that lead you steeply into a stately grove of Douglas Firs.
-The WCWC map calls these trails the Mary Jewell and Neva Hohn Trails, but nowadays what little that’s left is more of a suggestion than a trail, and above the grove there are even more hidden mysteries.
+Well no, of course not!
+You see, roughly where the Seymour Valley Trailway road crosses the 4 km mark, the rest of the trees that were charted near the Mary Jewell Cedar still remain.
+If you look closely, after climbing a steep bank, you may find tattered remnants of 25 year old flagging tape that lead you to a stately grove of Douglas Firs.
+The WCWC map calls these trails the Mary Jewell and Neva Hohn Trails, but nowadays what’s left is more of a suggestion than a trail, and above the grove there are even more hidden mysteries.
 What follows here are my tales of further exploration in this time forgotten place!

 To round out our day we ended up bushwhacking our way northwest toward the upper reaches of McKenzie Creek.
 Steadily gaining altitude to about 550 meters in elevation, suddenly the forest began to get noticeably brighter.
 The reason was soon apparent, as we found ourselves at the base of a massive boulder field!
 I had the immediate notion there had been relatively recent activity there.
 The rocks were moss covered but almost every one of them moved when walked on, so we concluded the slide had not yet stabilized.
 We tread very carefully there for a while while we worked our way northwest.
-Were it not for the low cloud across the valley our perch would also have afforded fine views of the Fannin Range.
+Were it not for the low cloud across the valley, our perch would also have afforded fine views of the Fannin Range.